 Located at the heart of our campus, the building will be a key enabler for the UCC Academic Strategy by providing new places for creativity, innovation, and collaboration across disciplines, in a supportive environment.
 It will directly contribute to the delivery of Goal One in the UCC 2017-2022 Strategic Plan, by supporting the creation of 'a seamless student-centred administrative, academic and extracurricular experience.'

-Why are we building a Hub?
+Why did we build a Hub?

 Firstly, the Hub is building upon one of UCC’s oldest buildings, the Windle.
 For detailed information about the architects behind the design of the Windle Building, just check out the ‘Our History’ page via the link to the left.